Brownian motion on stable looptrees: Introduction

 Random walks on random infinite discrete looptrees were also studied by Bj\"ornberg and Stef\'ansson in \cite{BjornStef} using a generating function approach.
 As we also prove for $\Lai$ in \cite{ArchInfiniteLooptrees}, they prove that both the annealed and quenched spectral dimensions of a discrete infinite looptree with critical offspring distribution in the domain of attraction of an $\alpha$-stable law are equal to $\frac{2\alpha}{\alpha + 1}$.
 Their arguments also exploit the link with resistance growth properties of the space and they show that the volume of a typical ball of radius $r$ around the root almost surely undergoes at most logarithmic volume fluctuations around a leading term $r^{\alpha}$ as $r \rightarrow \infty$.
 This also gives logarithmic upper and lower bounds on the quenched and annealed transition density at the root.
-The exponential tail bound in equation (3.18) of their paper suggests however that their volume lower bound fluctuations can also be improved to log-logarithmic order, and we envisage that the approaches of this article can also be applied to their discrete case to give full log-logarithmic bounds on the volume and transition density fluctuations at typical points.
+The exponential tail bound in equation (3.18) of their paper suggests however that their volume lower bound fluctuations can also be improved to log-logarithmic order, and we envisage that the approaches of this article can also be applied to their discrete case to give log-logarithmic upper and lower bounds on the volume and transition density fluctuations at typical points.
+This will be shown in the upcoming article \cite{ArchRWDecTrees}.

+Finally, in \cite{StefStufBolzOuterplanar}, Stef\'ansson and Stufler show that stable looptrees also arise as scaling limits of outerplanar maps under appropriate conditions on their face weights.
+Their proof can be adapted to show that this convergence also holds with respect to the resistance metric, with the same scaling exponents, but just with a different scaling constant in front of the metric compared to that of \cite[Theorem 3.2]{StefStufBolzOuterplanar}.
+Moreover, Proposition \ref{thm:compact disc inv princ res} of this paper allows us to extend this to full Gromov-Hausdorff-Prohorov convergence on endowing the outerplanar maps with a uniform measure on their vertices.
+As a result, we deduce a similar scaling limit for random walks on these outerplanar maps, analogous to Theorem \ref{thm:main RW inv princ compact quenched} (random walks on outerplanar maps will also be treated more explicitly in \cite{ArchRWDecTrees}).